Norhan-Hassan/HandMade_E-commerce/README.md

 Installation
 -- Clone the repository
--- Set up the database
+-- Set up the database --> update-database
--- Configure app settings
+-- Configure app settings --> for your payment keys
 -- Run the application